Reuters Logo

 Reuters Logo 1972

 The new logo reflects the principle of teletype operation.
-However, to increase the text’s readability, the authors slightly spread the glyphs, increasing inter-character space.
+However, to improve the text’s readability, the authors slightly increased the inter-character spacing.
 In addition, they pulled the letters upwards and reduced the points, adding clarity to the inscription.

 1995 – 2001